 Among the academic disciplines central to the program are atmospheric and aquatic chemistry; environmental fluid mechanics; environmental and geochemical microbiology; dynamic meteorology; oceanography and hydrology; aerosol physics and chemistry, chemical reaction engineering, and chemical kinetics and photochemistry.
 Courses are offered in the environmental science and engineering program and in other related programs of the Institute.
-Faculty members participating in this interdisciplinary program are from the Division of Engineering and Applied Science, the Division of Chemistry and Chemical Engineering, and the Division of Geological and Planetary Sciences.
+Faculty members participating in this interdisciplinary program are from the Divisions of Engineering and Applied Science, Chemistry and Chemical Engineering, and Geological and Planetary Sciences.

-Examples of recent and current research are theoretical and experimental studies on trace elements and individual chemical compounds in the environment; aerosol chemistry and physics; cloud chemistry; photochemistry of important trace gases; studies of the emissions sources and fate of organic chemicals in the atmosphere; regional air pollution modeling and control; global-scale modeling of tropospheric chemistry and the carbon cycle; marine geochemistry; geochemical studies of paleo ocean circulation; trace-gas geochemistry; microbiology of iron-reducing organisms; termite-microbe symbiosis and its impact on trace-gas dynamics; cultivation of novel microbes with novel properties; antagonistic interactions among competing soil microbes; climate studies including transport of heat and moisture by the atmosphere; and monsoon dynamics.
+Examples of recent and current research are theoretical and experimental studies on trace elements and individual chemical compounds in the environment; aerosol chemistry and physics; cloud chemistry; photochemistry of important trace gases; studies of the emissions sources and fate of organic chemicals in the atmosphere; regional air pollution modeling and control; global-scale modeling of tropospheric chemistry and the carbon cycle; marine geochemistry; geochemical studies of paleo ocean circulation; trace-gas geochemistry; microbiology of iron-reducing organisms; termitemicrobe symbiosis and its impact on trace-gas dynamics; cultivation of novel microbes with novel properties; antagonistic interactions among competing soil microbes; climate studies including transport of heat and moisture by the atmosphere; and monsoon dynamics.

 The laboratory experimental work in environmental science and engineering is carried out across the Caltech campus with a wide variety of modern instrumentation in the various laboratories described below.
-In 2011, many of these facilities will be relocated to the Linde + Robinson Laboratory.

-The atmospheric chemistry and aerosol laboratory includes a state-of-the-art facility that has been specially designed for studies of the photochemical reactions of gaseous and particulate pollutants.
+The atmospheric chemistry and aerosol laboratory includes a state-of-the-art facility located on the roof of the Keck Laboratory that has been specially designed for studies of the photochemical reactions of gaseous and particulate pollutants.
 Dual 28 m3 indoor irradiated reaction chambers are used for direct simulations of atmospheric conditions using carefully prepared mixtures of hydrocarbons, nitrogen oxides, and aerosols.
 Both gas-phase chemistry and the formation of aerosol particles are probed with this system.

-Analytical instrumentation includes monitors for major gas-phase trace gases, gas chromatography, gas chromatography with mass spectrometry, and the resources of the Environmental Analysis Center for detailed chemical analysis of gas and aerosol samples.
+Analytical instrumentation includes monitors for major gasphase trace gases, gas chromatography, gas chromatography with mass spectrometry, and the resources of the Environmental Analysis Center for detailed chemical analysis of gas and aerosol samples.
 Measurements of aerosol particle formation and growth in the smog chamber experiments and in field studies are performed using the scanning electrical mobility spectrometer, a fastresponse, high-resolution particle-sizing instrument developed at Caltech, along with more conventional particle measurement techniques (optical particle counters, cascade impactors, condensation nuclei counters, and filter samplers).
 A novel aerosol mass spectrometer is used for molecular speciation of aerosols.